Smalls Road Public School, Ryde NSW

 Installation of this fixing system required careful coordination with the window and cladding contractors.
 The brackets needed to be installed before the cladding was installed.
 Then once the cladding was installed, Louvreclad’s installers came back to fit the vertical Caprice Series® panels.
 This attention to detail ensured the fixings were hidden and a seamless integration of the sun blades into the façade.

-The custom cut Caprice Series® have been distributed across the 6 blocks to track the sun with varied spacings to ensure maximum natural light while reducing solar gains.
+The custom-cut Caprice Series® fins have been distributed across the 6 blocks to track the sun with varied spacings to ensure maximum natural light while reducing solar gains.